-Compensation reports are representative of all participating campuses in the CHI, which include a broad swath of large and small, private and public, geographically diverse campuses.
-Reports include average salaries for various occupations typical in the housing field and are broken down by bed size.
+Compensation reports are representative of all participating campuses, which include a broad swath of diverse institutions.
+Reports include average salaries and are broken down by bed size.
 Basic and Premium subscribers have access to the latest Compensation Report.
-Members and Nonmembers who do not have Basic or Premium access may purchase the reports in the ACUHO-I Bookstore.
+Members and Non-members that do not have Basic or Premium access may purchase the reports in the ACUHO-I Bookstore.